vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/contributing.md

 - `en` language only.
 - Prop names should be formatted using bold markdown eg: **prop-name**.
 - Slot and other code related text should be formatted using code markdown eg: `some-slot`.
+- Description keys should be in camelCase, except for `slot` keys which should be kebab-case.
-- Description keys are in camelCase and in alphabetical order.
+- Put keys in alphabetical order.
 - Descriptions utilize a hierarchy of `generic.json` < `Source.json` < `Component.json` to reduce duplication.
 Source can be viewed using the **Developer Mode** in docs settings.

 ### Submitting Changes / Pull Requests